tgherzog/wbg-catalog-manual/index.md

   the chance for personal identification, or sample sizes are sufficiently large enough that risk of identification is small.
 Similarly, datasets aggregated from smaller samples should be reviewed to ensure that outlier records don't pose a risk of breaching privacy.

-*  **Security and safety.** Similarly, datasets that contain information that might jeoparidize the life, health or safety of any individual or the environment are typically not classified as Open Data.
+*  **Security and safety.** Similarly, datasets that contain information that might jeopardize the life, health or safety of any individual or the environment are typically not classified as Open Data.
 This might include, for example, the locations of facilities that provide services that might make them the subject of political or terrorist attacks.